sigurdsvela/LoveLetters/README.md

 LoveLetters
 ===========

-A command line version of the little known card game "Love Letters"
+A command line version of the little known card game "Love Letters".
+Joakim was here.